-In addition, the Health & Safety committee and the Ethos committee meet termly to carry out their focussed activities.
-The Health & Safety committee review all premises matters to ensure that the building meets all current requirements as well as reviewing ongoing works required under general maintenance.
-The committee had external professional support from YMD Boon during this financial year.
-Day to day health and safety and premises issues are addressed in house given additional internal staff experience, overseen by the School Business Manager.
+The Health, Safety, Premises and Attendance (HSPA) Committee and the Ethos Committee also met regularly during the year, switching to remote engagement after lockdown.
+The HSPA Committee reviews all premises matters to ensure that the building meets all current requirements as well as reviewing ongoing works necessary under general maintenance.
+The Committee had external professional support from YMD Boon during the year.
+Day to day health, safety, premises and attendance matters are addressed in house given additional internal staff experience, overseen by the School Business Manager.

-Our Ethos Committee is instrumental in ensuring continued focus and development of our Christian ethos as a church school.
+The Ethos Committee is instrumental in ensuring continued focus and development of the school's Christian ethos as a church school.

-Decisions taken by the Full Governing Body are made in line with the Academy Trust's Articles of Association.
+Decisions taken by the full Governing Body are made fully in accordance with the Academy Trust's Articles of Association.

-The school is managed on a daily basis in line with the policies and processes approved by the Governing Body, subject to ongoing review and updating, which is also in accordance with the school's funding agreement."
+The school has been managed on a daily basis in line with the policies and processes approved by the Governing Body, subject to ongoing review and updating, which is also in accordance with the school's funding agreement.
+During the period when the school was closed and then re-opened on a partial basis, the Head ensured that the Chair of Governors was kept fully informed regarding day to day management and consulted regarding any policy modifications.